Celia-Ho/What-is-My-IP/README.md

-# What-is-My-IP
+# What is My IP

-The single-serving site built with PHP shows you your IP address.
+This single-serving site built with PHP shows you your IP address.

+If a proxy server exists both the proxy server's IP address and your IP address would be shown.
+Your IP address would be forwarded by the proxy server.
+Otherwise, only your IP address will be shown.

-## Deployment
+## Deployment on Heroku

 Check it out in live action [here](https://thawing-falls-85173.herokuapp.com/whatismyip.php).

 ## Tools/languages used:

-PHP, CSS, HTML, Git
+PHP, CSS, HTML, Git, Heroku